bandungdevcom/bandungdev.com/README.md

 prefer using Docker and Docker Compose for local development, [follow this guide](docs/DATABASE.md).

-Create a [PlanetScale](https://planetscale.com) account to have a MySQL instance for development.
+If not using any local database, create a [PlanetScale](https://planetscale.com) account to have a MySQL instance for development.
 After the database has been created, "Get the connection string" and select "Prisma", then copy the full `DATABASE_URL`.

 > Keep in mind the free plan only allow for 1 database.
 So either later keep it,
 > delete it when unused, or upgrade the plan.